F Forge Project Guide

 Goals, strategies, projects, work items, task runs, habits, calendar records, preferences, Psyche entities, questionnaires, sleep, workouts, and notes are stored in SQLite with typed repository boundaries.

-File-first wiki memory
+SQLite-backed wiki memory

 Multi-user ownership